Saturday, Jan 27 at 5:30pm

 Our Tu B’Shevat celebration has always been a lively event (maybe because of the 4 cups of wine during the service 😉 ), and is open to all.
 We hope you can join us for our Tu B’Shevat participatory seder and dish-to-pass meal once again this year!
 Come celebrate the holiday of the trees! (*).

 Our Tu B’Shevat seder will include wine, juice and various holiday foods.
 Please bring a dish-to-pass and your own place settings (so we can reduce the need for disposables).
 Also, let us know in advance if you require childcare.
-Cost for members is free.
-For non-members the suggested donation is $10.00 per adult, $5.00 per child, or $20 for a family (KH is committed to making membership and participation accessible to all.
-We follow HUD guidelines in offering reduced fees to those households below Ithaca median income levels.
-Please inquire).
+The event is free for members and non-members are welcome to make donation.

 (*) Tu B’Shevat, commonly known as “The Holiday of the Trees” originated in the time shortly after the Jewish people were forced to leave Israel.
 In that time, it was a celebration of the end of winter and the beginning of spring.
 After being exiled from Spain during the Inquisition in the 15th century, a group of Jewish mystics, the Kabbalists, reinterpreted the holiday as a time to appreciate the importance of plants and the environment to our well-being.
 In recent years, Tu B’Shevat has become a day in which we recognize our ethical obligations to care for the planet and all its inhabitants.